bors-ng/bors-ng/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+Examples of project spaces include all repositories in the bors-ng GitHub organization, the `#bors` channel on the Mozilla IRC network, the blog, and any bors meetup.

+CONNECTING A GITHUB REPOSITORY TO THE PUBLIC BORS-NG INSTANCE DOES NOT MAKE IT A BORS-NG PROJECT SPACE.
+The public instance is governed by the [bors.io terms of service], a document with a narrower focus than this one.
+Different open source projects will have their own governance, and their queue is their space.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <community@bors.io>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.